 If you could not carry out your decisions, it means that you did not use any willpower or self-discipline.

 Willpower is real, not an illusion.

-You cannot expect a physically weak person to lift heavy weight, but if he or she train themselves regularly, they would get stronger.
+You cannot expect a physically weak person to lift a heavy weight, but if he or she trains regularly, they will get stronger.
 It is the same with the strengthening of the power of the will.